 What is Self-Defense Masterclass?

 Emotionally, fear and anger feels like the truth, but the real world is far more complex.
+As the saying goes, “Man plans, God laughs!”

-This contrasts greatly to the victimhood mentality and heavy handed finite game thinking of many countries.
-We will need the deeper understanding of our wings and ourselves in unstable situations as the foundation to fly safer in the unpredictable real world.
+The best way to be stay safe is to have the deeper understanding of our wings and ourselves in extreme situations as the foundation to fly safer in the unpredictable real world of the Alps.

-Therefore, basic acrobatics should form our foundation of how to better stay in control at the edge of chaos and return back to control.
+Basic acrobatics should form our foundation of how to better stay in control at the edge of chaos and return back to control.
 Perhaps, you don’t need to do infinity tumblings, but to stay in control in turbulence, wingovers, spins, and stall training are essential.
 Similar to learning basics in martial arts, so you can defend yourself and escape majority of attacks.
 Also, by learning martial arts, you can de-escalate situations and usually avoid getting into brutal fights in the first place.

 Many modern wings buy you comfort and confidence because that’s what most customers want.
 I think manufacturers should produce those wings most effective to survive in strong conditions rather than comfort.
 EN certifications are made over water, with unrealistic non-turbulent conditions during recovery.
+EN testing tests spirals only up to 14m/s.
+Sometimes, due to design compromises made to the wing to pass EN, certifications, the wing can even be a greater risk of more dangerous collapses than some uncertified wings outside of certification parameters.
+So things are more complicated than learning A,B,C, ..

 “A warrior’s blade must be sharp, fast, and dangerous if not respected; One’s blade is an extension of one’s soul.
 A dull blade betrays the lazy impotent warrior.
 A sharp blade honors the disciplined effective warrior.
 Who will be better able to cut through adversity?”